 The biology major at Elms College gives you a broad background in scientific theory and research.
-As a biology major, you’ll have the freedom to conduct experiments on topics that interest you, ranging from the microscopic (genes, molecules, and cells) to the macroscopic (ecosystems, organisms, populations).
+In our program you’ll have the freedom to conduct experiments on topics that interest you, ranging from the microscopic (genes, molecules, and cells) to the macroscopic (ecosystems, organisms, populations).

-Our hands-on classes encourage you to master the scientific method, learn new lab techniques, and begin applying your knowledge in meaningful ways.
-Your work isn’t limited to the classroom, either: Bio majors at Elms present original research at scientific conferences, and even have the chance to co-author articles with faculty and other students.
+Our hands-on classes help you master the scientific method, learn new lab techniques, and apply your knowledge in ways that make a difference.
+Your work isn’t limited to the classroom, either.
+Bio majors at Elms complete internships, present original research at conferences, and even co-author articles with faculty.

 Push the Limits of Scientific Discovery

-Studying biology at Elms is only the starting point of your career as an inquisitive thinker.
-Here are just a few ways you might steer your love of science into a rewarding career:
+Studying biology at Elms is only the starting point of your journey as an inquisitive thinker.
+You can launch your love of science into many fulfilling careers:

-After deciding on your path, our program will help you take the steps you need to get there.
-Some of our recent alumni can be found in pathology laboratories, research labs, colleges and universities, hospitals, doctor’s offices, government agencies, and classrooms.
+Our students go on to accomplish extraordinary things.
+Recent alumni can be found in pathology laboratories, research labs, colleges and universities, hospitals, doctor’s offices, government agencies, and classrooms.

-Interdisciplinary study is at the heart of Elms.
-As a biology major, you will be challenged to consider the ethical aspects of science.
-Our bioethics and medical humanities minor invites you to think about the moral effects of scientific research and its applications.
-Classes on forensic science and environmental biology, for example, ask you to reflect on the ways that science intersects with criminal justice, public policy, industrialization, and more.
+How will your research impact the world?
+Our bioethics and medical humanities minor challenges you to think about the ethical aspects of scientific research and its applications.
+Classes on forensic science and environmental biology ask you to reflect on the intersections of science, criminal justice, public policy, industrialization, and more.

 Conduct original research in the Lyons Center, a 22,000 sq. ft. research facility with state-of-the-art equipment.